 The first word is more segmented than the second word and will be more difficult to sound out.
 Please note that hyphens are used to indicate the letter sounds instead of slashes.

 This is done to make things easier to read; however, when you read it, you should not read the names of the letters, but instead, say the sounds of the letters.

 Once they have mastered the basics move on to words of increasing difficulty.
-Keep in mind, not all child can readily blend the sounds to hear the words, so you have to be patient with them.
-Sometime, it may take weeks or months for them to get the basics right.
+Keep in mind, not all children can readily blend the sounds to hear the words, so you have to be patient with them.
+Sometimes, it may take weeks or months for them to get the basics right.
 Don’t expect instant results, you are dealing with small kids.
 Take a day at a time, don’t rush to get results.
 Just perseverance and consistency is the key to success here.